-The virtual containers bring you convenience in terms of maintenance and portability of your development environment.
-But it goes with the cost of your system performance.
+Virtual containers offer convenience in terms of maintenance and portability of your development environment.
+But this comes at the cost of your system’s performance.
 Talking about Docker, it still uses the virtualization approach that contains some intermediate layers between your host machine and the container you are working with (it does not apply to Linux systems, though).
-As a result, the system needs to perform more actions for handling operations in your virtual environments comparing to the native execution flow (without virtualization).
-After this a surprise happens, which is no longer news for anyone using docker on OSX.
+As a result, the system needs to perform more actions to handle operations in your virtual environments compared to the native execution flow (without virtualization).
+After this a surprise happens, which is no longer news to anyone using Docker on OSX.

-There are many ways how you may optimize your environment.
-But many of them end up in sophisticated development setups that are not easy to maintain at all.
+There are many ways you can optimize your environment.
+However, many result in sophisticated development setups that are not easy to maintain at all.
 Another step to solving the global Mac laptops warming problem was to move the docker environment out of your local system and put it somewhere on the Linux server.
 Yeah, why not?
 This approach works well, especially when there are some great tools for file sync, such as Mutagen.io.
 That’s how it works for many developers.
 But this approach is still not perfect.

 Ok, imagine that now your laptop may take some rest from time to time and doesn’t need to blow itself away from your table.
 However, there’s one more thing (sorry, Chrome, this time is not about you) that makes your system struggle in the heavy operations.
 JetBrains did a great job by bringing a set of amazing IDEs for different programming languages.
 Most of the mentioned IDEs are based on Java.
 There’s nothing bad about this, it’s just a popular cross-platform solution.
 But for some operating systems, such as OSX, it might bring additional overhead in terms of system resources.
 Just initiate a new Magento project in your PhpStorm.